gfrebello/pcnsim/README.md

 # PCNsim: Payment Channel Network Simulator
 [![Documentation Status](https://readthedocs.org/projects/pcnsim/badge/?version=latest)](https://pcnsim.readthedocs.io/en/latest/?badge=latest)

-This project presents PCNsim, an open-source, modular, and lightweight payment channel network.
+This project presents PCNsim, an open-source, modular, and lightweight payment channel network simulator.
 For more information, you can visit [our website](https://www.gta.ufrj.br/pcnsim) or the [official PCNsim documentation](https://pcnsim.readthedocs.io).
 PCNsim is designed to support multiple routing algorithms, topologies, and transactions workloads to meet the requirements of PCN researchers.

 PCNsim presents a unique simulator that accuratly mimics the behavior of the Lightning Network, such as message formats and message exchange.